 Easy Paper Crafts To Make With Kids

-Perfect for those rainy days where entertaining the kids is no easy feat!
+Perfect for those days at home where entertaining the kids is no easy feat!
 Here are some super-simple paper arts and crafts ideas for cosy afternoons including pretty loo-roll butterflies and lovely ladybeetles.

 1. The Body: Wrap the toilet paper tube in a paper of your colour choice.
 Choose used wrapping paper, magazine paper, used clean foil, etc. Glue the paper together at the join (or use tape that doesn't show).
 Alternatively, paint the tube any colour.